valerieniloinsigh31/pp3_my_weigh_or_the_high_weigh/README.md

 Google Auth: Google authentication library for Python required to use the credentials generated for Google Drive API-imported per cI tutorial
 Lucidcharts (as mentioned on CI tutorial) used to create the flowcharts outlining the functionality of the project.
 Git: used for version control via the Gitpod terminal to commit to Git and Push to GitHub.
-GitHub: the respository for the projects code after being pushed from Git.
+GitHub: generates/contains the repository for the projects code after being pushed from Git.
-Heroku: is used to deploy the application and provides an enviroment in which the code can execute-installed via GITHUB Student Developer Pack as provided by CI Institute
+Heroku: used to deploy the application and provides an environment in which the code can execute.
+As per CI tutorial, installed using GITHUB Student Developer Pack authentication code provided by Student Care.
+Connected with GITHUB per CI tutorial.
+Initially for demonstrative purposes, manual deployment selected in order to track how this is done and then alerted to automatic deployment linked with Github.

 <b>Testing:</b>
-PIP3 install was used for testing on the GITHUB terminal itself as there appeared to be an issue with the PEP8 validator
+'pip3 install pycodestyle' was used for testing on the GITHUB terminal itself as there appeared to be an issue with the PEP8 validator

 Installation performed per below comment extracted from Slack:
+Gitpod->Python Select Linter->pycodestyle

+Linter:
+Codestyle:

 <b>Testing User Stories from User Experience (UX) Section</b>